 As a matter of fact, there are some positive things going on despite what the government is or is not doing.
 Some things go in cycles and let’s take a look at the positive side of things.

-First, The Kiplinger Letter in a recent article stated that manufacturing this year and next will continue to drive the economy.
+First, The a well-known news source in a recent article stated that manufacturing this year and next will continue to drive the economy.
 It is one of the strongest drivers.
 Auto parts are still going strong despite a banner year in 2012.
 The housing market is pushing demand for wood products like kitchen cabinets, lumber, flooring and other related items.
 We can expect a 10% growth this year and 18% next year.
 This is awesome.
 I personally purchased stock in Home Depot several years ago and since then the stock price had increased nearly 30%.
 (I sold it for a nice gain).

 Even with cuts in defense spending, orders for aerospace products and parts are robust.
 Demand from foreign countries is off-setting cuts from the U.S. military.